 This piece was recorded in situ at Curzon Street Station, within the main stairwell, which is 3 floors high.
 I was positioned at the very top of the stairwell, and the Sennheiser MKH 418 was positioned at the very bottom, right by the ticket booth and the main doors that would once have lead to the train platform.

 I wrote the piece as one of many tasks in my ‘List of Care’, that was written as a response to taking on the role of the building’s acoustic caretaker.
 The stairwell was considered the most prominent feature of the dilapidated building, and had the most inspiring resonance, so I knew my final exhibition work had to encompass it.

-Here is the sound piece played from the above speakers in my final exhibition:
+Here is the audio piece played from the above speakers out of the organ loft:

 The ipod (originally a motion sensor but changed because of sound quality issues) when pressed would play the sound piece which would be far to the left above your head in the organ loft.
 This was a good position, as it allowed the sound from my piece to sit on a different plain from the lower sounds, naturally separating it.
 It also made the playing of it purposeful, compared to it being on a timer or a loop.